hyweljohnllewellyn/hywelme/_posts/2015-03-07-moving-wordpress-from-godaddy-to-digitalocean-part2.md

 Now we need to update the database credentials in the WordPress config file.

-SSH back to to the apps public directory on the DigitalOcean server and type hte following:
+SSH back to to the apps public directory on the DigitalOcean server and type the following:

 {% highlight bash %}
 mv wp-config-sample.php wp-config.php